 When we tested the following heated vests, the outdoor temperature was between 25 and 50 degrees Fahrenheit during the day, dipping into single digits overnight.
 With the addition of high winds on some days, the wind chill hovered around 0 degrees Fahrenheit, so we had plenty of opportunities to enjoy the warmth generated by the vests.

 The following heated vests feature varying levels of heat distribution, ease of use, functionality, and comfort.
-The best heated vest to keep you warm often depends on how low the temperatures dip in the region, how long you will be out in the cold, and how much supplemental heat is needed to feel comfortable.
-Battery runtime was tested at the highest temperature—users can reasonably expect two to three times longer heating on lower settings.
+The best heated vest to keep you warm often depends on how low the temperatures dip in the region, how long you will be out in the cold, and how much supplemental heat you need to feel comfortable.
+Battery runtime was tested at the highest temperature—you can reasonably expect two to three times longer heating on lower settings.

 Photo: amazon.com